opnfv/functest/docs/devguide/index.rst

 page `[10]`_.
 There are references on documentation, video tutorials, tips...

-You can also directly contact us by mail with [Functest] prefix at opnfv-tech-discuss@lists.opnfv.org or on the IRC chan #opnfv-functest.
+You can also directly contact us by mail with [Functest] prefix in the title at opnfv-tech-discuss@lists.opnfv.org or on the IRC chan
+#opnfv-functest.

 What kind of testing do you do in Functest?
 ===========================================

 Functest is focusing on Functional testing.
-The results must be PASS or FAILED.
+The results must be PASS or FAIL.
 We do not deal with performance and/or qualification tests.
 We consider OPNFV as a black box and execute our tests from the jumphost according to Pharos reference technical architecture.

 Upstream test suites are integrated (Rally/Tempest/ODL/ONOS,...).
-If needed Functest may bootstrap temporarily testing activities if they are identified but not covered yet by an existing testing project (e.g security_scan before the creation of the security reporistory)
+If needed Functest may bootstrap temporarily testing activities if they are identified but not covered yet by an existing testing project (e.g security_scan before the creation of the security repository)

 How test constraints are defined?